techidaily/site-change-location/source/_posts/in-2024-10-best-fake-gps-location-spoofers-for-vivo-y36i-drfone-by-drfone-virtual-android.md

 ![low data consumption](https://images.wondershare.com/drfone/article/2022/06/can-life360-track-you-when-your-phone-is-off-02.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Zgwn5kVI5V4?si=1j6j4OuSSndFieXU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 All these methods can be used to Stop Life360 from Tracking You.
 However, the best all-in-one solution is a third-party application called Dr.Fone.
 This Virtual Location Software helps you keep your tracking off, but you can also fake your location very easily in minutes.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/jvwX82j3ci0?si=gAWoovjXgs3m1d7S" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### Conclusion